sysfce2/python-webcolors/docs/faq.rst

 alpha-channel information, and as explained above, HSL colors are not supported in this module.

-The in-progress W3C CSS Colors Level 4 module does provide an 8-digit hexadecimal color representation where the final two digits carry alpha-channel information.
-If and when that module becomes a W3C Recommendation with broad support in web client software, support for alpha-channel constructs in this module may be re-evaluated, though it would still be limited to converting between only those constructs which carry alpha-channel information (for example, an ``rgba()`` or an eight-digit hexadecimal color value could not be losslessly round-tripped to a color name and back).
+The W3C CSS Colors Level 4 module does provide an 8-digit hexadecimal color representation where the final two digits carry alpha-channel information.
+Support for its alpha-channel constructs in this module may eventually be re-evaluated, though it would likely still be limited to converting between only those constructs which carry alpha-channel information (for example, an ``rgba()`` or an eight-digit hexadecimal color value could not be losslessly round-tripped to a color name and back).

 Why not use a more object-oriented design with classes for the colors?